Coronavirus (COVID-19) Pandemic

-Maryland COVID-19 ASL video updates from the Governor’s Office of the Deaf and Hard of Hearing is also provided on their YouTube playlist or on their Facebook, Instagram, or Twitter pages.
+Maryland COVID-19 ASL video updates from the Governor’s Office of the Deaf and Hard of Hearing are also provided on their YouTube playlist or on their Facebook, Instagram, or Twitter pages.
 Sign up for email newsletters from the office here.
 The YouTube videos are shown below, beginning with the most recent update.
 More Maryland resources include Centers for Disease and Control Prevention (CDC), Maryland School for the Deaf, National Association of the Deaf, and Hearing Loss Association of America (HLAA).

 Health Care Designation for Disabilities Service Personnel

 Governor Hogan issued an executive order ensuring that workers who provide important support services to the disabled will be treated as health care providers under the recently-enacted Families First Coronavirus Response Act.
 This order officially recognizes the essential function of services for the disabled—including in-home care, interpreting services, social services, and support systems for substance abuse and mental illness—and designates those who provide these services as essential health care providers.
 Read the executive order here and watch the ASL announcement here.

 VEIP Drive-Thru Testing: Information is available on MDH’s Symptoms & Testing Page with ASL videos:

 - COVID-19: Symptoms for Testing

 - What is a VEIP Testing Site?